MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-install-the-reporting-server-on-a-standalone-computer.md

 >[!IMPORTANT]
 >Before performing the following procedure you should read and understand [About App-V reporting](appv-reporting.md).

-**To install the reporting server on a standalone computer and connect it to the database**
+## Install the reporting server on a standalone computer and connect it to the database

 1. Copy the App-V server installation files to the computer you plan to install it on.
 To start the App-V server installation, run **appv\_server\_setup.exe** as an administrator, then select **Install**.
 2. On the **Getting started** page, review and accept the license terms, then select **Next**.